 Jogging is one of the quickest ways to get your cardiovascular system in shape.
 Your heart won't be the only part of your body that benefits, however.
 You'll gain lower-body strength and lung capacity, and you will probably lose a few pounds.
-Jog every day for 15 minutes, and eventually, you may find that you want to challenge yourself even more.

 Video of the Day

 Read more: The Effects of Jogging Every Day

 Weight loss requires a calorie deficit.
 The number of calories burned by a 15-minute jog every morning depends on your current weight and workout intensity.

 No matter what kind of exercise you do, you must burn more calories than you eat in order to lose weight.
 Each time you create a deficit of 3,500 calories, you will lose 1 lb. of excess weight.
 Making dietary changes can help you accomplish your goal so that you get faster results.

 Eat a diet rich in complex carbohydrates such as whole grains, vegetables and legumes along with lean protein sources.
 This will give you the energy you need to work out, and it will eliminate the empty calories that can lead to weight gain or weight loss stalls.

 The number of calories that you burn while jogging depends on your weight.
 The more you weigh, the more energy in the form of calories your body must expend during activity.
 If you weigh 155 lbs. and jog at a pace of 5 miles per hour for 15 minutes, you will burn approximately 145 calories each day.
 If you weigh 185 lbs. and jog at the same pace for 15 minutes, you will burn 175 calories, according to Harvard Health Publishing.